 Global Economic Conditions and Inflationary Cost Environment - During fiscal 2021 and 2022, we experienced inflationary cost increases in our commodities, packaging materials and transportation costs.
-We expect that these inflationary cost increases will continue but we anticipate they will be mitigated by our 2023 pricing actions, the effect of pricing actions executed in 2022, our organization and streamlining actions, including our Global Operating Effectiveness (GOE) program, and by our Comprehensive Continuous Improvement (CCI) program-led cost savings.
+We expect that these inflationary cost increases will continue but we expect they will be partially mitigated by our planned 2023 pricing actions, our organization and streamlining actions, including our Global Operating Effectiveness (GOE) program, and by our Comprehensive Continuous Improvement (CCI) program-led cost savings.
 There has been, and we expect there could continue to be, a difference between the timing of when the impact of cost inflation occurs and when these pricing and other actions impact our results of operations.
 Additionally, in some instances the pricing actions we take have been impacted by price elasticity which unfavorably impacts our sales volume and mix.

 Our interest expense is impacted by the overall global economic and interest rate environment.
 The inflationary environment has also resulted in central banks raising short-term interest rates.
-As of August 31, 2023, we had total outstanding variable rate debt of approximately \$438.2 million.
+For the quarter ended February 28, 2023, we had total outstanding variable rate debt of approximately \$1,361 million.
 Our policy is to manage our interest rate risk by entering into both fixed and variable rate debt arrangements.
 We also use interest rate swaps to achieve a desired mix of fixed and variable rate debt.
-As of both August 31, 2023 and 2022, we had total outstanding fixed to variable interest rate swaps of \$600 million notional.
+As of both February 28, 2023 and 2022, we had total outstanding fixed to variable interest rate swaps of \$600 million notional.
 We expect that our interest expense will increase in 2023 as a result of the higher interest rate environment.